kyra-ohare/car-migo/README.md

 Moreover, a Docker image is built and sent to [Docker Hub](#docker-hub) when the code is merged into the main branch.

+Git Actions is also scheduled to run once a week, every Monday at 7am UTC.

 ## Swagger UI
 OpenApi 3.0 Specification is implemented.
 Here are the endpoints:
 * http://localhost:8086/swagger-ui/index.html